Letters From Swaziland

 I decided to come here at the end of January as I wanted to hold my money even and wait out the winter.
 (Also as the cease fire was due to end on Feb.
 5 I wanted to get away from a border area – it was since extended until Mar.
 7).

 It is spring now and the days are very warm and pleasant.
 Israel is beautiful, but the pressure of war is disturbing.
-Every day, there are reports of someone or more people being killed by terrorists mines in fields or from grenade attacks especially in the areas near the Lebanese border and the Gaza strip.
+Every day, there are reports of people being killed by terrorists mines in fields or from grenade attacks especially in the areas near the Lebanese border and the Gaza strip.

 Here at Nahsholim, there are no armed soldiers.
 The only soldiers I see are young boys from the kibbutz when they come home on leave.
 At the kibbutz two more bomb shelters have been completed bringing the number to four.
 Tonight one of them will be used as a discotheque.